-Negative associations.
+- Negative associations.
 Your cat may have been upset while using the box.
-She may also connect the box with painful elimination, even if her health is back to normal
+They may also connect the box with painful elimination, even if their health is back to normal

 Medical conditions and litter box problems

-Urinary tract infection (UTI).
-If your cat frequently enters her litter box but produces small amounts of urine, she may have a UTI.
+- Urinary tract infection (UTI).
+If your cat frequently enters their litter box but produces small amounts of urine, they may have a UTI.

-Bladder stones or blockage.
-If your cat has bladder stones or a blockage, she may frequently enter her litter box.
-She may also experience pain and mew or cry when she tries to eliminate.
-Her abdomen may be tender to the touch.
+- Bladder stones or blockage.
+If your cat has bladder stones or a blockage, they may frequently enter their litter box.
+They may also experience pain and mew or cry when they try to eliminate.
+Their abdomen may be tender to the touch.